natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 The tree most important parts are:
 1. Binding `dnsmasq` to our bridge device.
 2. Forwarding DNS requests to `8.8.8.8` and `8.8.4.4`.
-3. Assigning static IPs to our VMs based on their MAC address.
+3. Assigning IPs to our VMs based on their MAC address.

 Finally, to start the `dnsmasq` daemon run this: